This is a re-print of the JUNIOR OFFICER'S GUIDE put out in

 soldier in the Rank is to be given the leadership he deserves, it is essential

-that officers at all times are worthy of the name Gentleman.
+that officers at all times are worthy of the label distinguished and esteemed person.
 The qualities of a

 "The gentleman, then, is the man who is master of